SF-LivingWageCoalition/sflivingwages-mobile-app/App/api/auth/README.md

 # Auth API — developer reference

-Maintainer: `@scottmotion` — Last updated: 2025-11-25
+Maintainer: `@scottmotion` — Last updated: 2025-12-08

+## Preamble

 This folder provides the authentication API helpers used by the app to interact with the WordPress backend (JWT auth, token validation, user registration, WooCommerce customer creation, and password reset flows).
-The authentication UI/screens live under `App/screens` (for example: `App/screens/LoginScreen`, `App/screens/RegisterScreen`, `App/screens/ForgotPasswordScreen`).
+The authentication UI/screens live under `App/screens` (see `LoginScreen.tsx`, `RegisterScreen.tsx`, `ForgotPasswordScreen.tsx`).
 The auth navigator is implemented at `App/navigation/AuthNav.tsx`.

-## Preamble

 The mobile app's authentication flow relies primarily on 2 external APIs hosted on the website: